twbs/bootstrap/docs/components/navbar.md

 </div>
 {% endexample %}

-When the container is within your navbar, it's horizontal padding is removed at breakpoints lower than your specified `.navbar-toggleable-*` class.
+When the container is within your navbar, its horizontal padding is removed at breakpoints lower than your specified `.navbar-toggleable-*` class.
 This ensures we're not doubling up on padding unnecessarily on lower viewports when your navbar is collapsed.

 {% example html %}
 <nav class="navbar navbar-light bg-faded navbar-toggleable-md">